 A patron who is about to be ejected may decide to carp on about their rights, but the truth is that no specific rights apply if they have violated either British law or the rules of the venue.

 In legal terms, the venue is a privately-owned building and the owners have extended a conditional invitation dependent upon the patron’s ability to adhere to the rules they have set out in advance.
 A patron breaking the law or failing to comply with the rules will be asked to leave and, should they fail to do so, they will be considered to be trespassing.

 If the patron refuses to leave after being asked, they will have to be forcibly removed from the premises.
-In such cases, they are not allowed to be harmed, though they can be carried or dragged outside.
+In such cases, they are not allowed to be harmed, though they can be carried or lifted and put outside the venue.